One reason to LOVE new home development

 They just don’t want it too close to them – the so-called “not in my backyard” (NIMBY) syndrome.

-“(The) poll data clearly showed that housing affordability and supply are key issues for GTA residents,” says Garry Bhaura, TREB president.
+“(The) poll data clearly showed that housing affordability and supply are key issues for GTA residents,” says Garry Bhaura, TRREB president.
 “Residents expect municipal politicians to tackle these issues in the upcoming election.”

 Poll results show that building more new homes is seen, overwhelmingly, as a critical part of the solution to housing affordability in the GTA.
 However, overcoming resistance to change and “not in my backyard” sentiment in existing neighbourhoods is a huge barrier that municipal leaders can help overcome by taking a leadership role.

 - 87 per cent of respondents indicated that it is important to build new homes in the GTA as a means toward addressing the issue of housing affordability

 - GTA residents across all areas expressed this importance, including those living in York Region (87 per cent), Toronto (88 per cent), Peel Region (87 per cent), Durham Region (88 per cent) and Halton Region (81 per cent)

 - Those living in the 416 (88 per cent) feel slightly more strongly about the importance of new builds versus those in the 905 (86 per cent)

 Opposition to new home construction is show to increase with proximity and density.